allanvissor-max/banking-data-governance-fabric-powerbi/README.md

-# Banking Data Governance and Sales Reporting in Microsoft Fabric
+# Banking Data Governance and Sales Reporting in Microsoft Fabric and Power BI

 ## Overview